ivfranco/notes/README.md

 There is no warranty for any part of the notes to be correct, neither mathematically nor grammatically.

 ## Reading:
-- (maybe) Elements of Information Theory, Thomas M. Cover & Joy A. Thomas, 2nd Edition
+- Elements of Information Theory, Thomas M. Cover & Joy A. Thomas, 2nd Edition

 ## Read (in temporal order):
 - Introduction to Algorithms, Thomas H. Cormen et al., 3rd Edition, in Typescript